mmsaki/rush/readme.md

 - [**Loan Flipper**](https://github.com/mmsaki/eth-online-2022)

 ## Short Description
-- **Loan Flippa** is a service that interacts with **Aave  v3 Lending pools** to supply and borrow assets using its **flashloan contracts**.
+- **Loan flippa** makes it easy for Defi users to **swap and liquidate** assets using flashloans.

 ## Long Description

-- Defi users should rely on simple tools to trade their assets.
+- **Loan Flippa** is a service that interacts with **Aave  v3 Lending pools** to supply and borrow assets using its **flashloan contracts**.Defi users should rely on simple tools to trade their assets.
 Sometimes trading assests can cause major shifts in prices.
 Defi users who **borrow assets** are sometimes forced to **liquiditate automatically** to pay off their debt.
 This can lead to **max losses**.
 Flippa Flashloans provides an easy way to  liquidate positions from outstanding **debts on aave**.
 We also want common Defi users without any technical backgrounds to use flashloans when they need to.
 We want to offer **stability** with **volatile assest swapping**, and debt payoff with a **better rates** without incurring maximum losses.

 ## How It's Made
 *Tell us about how you built this project; the nitty-gritty details.
 What technologies did you use?
 How are they pieced together?
 If you used sponsor technology how did it benefit your project?
 Did you do anything particuarly hacky that's notable and worth mentioning?
 How did you impress yourself which what your team built?*